Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 • Soft sided luggage/duffel bags are easiest for packing the vans.
 Pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.

-Arrival to São Paulo, Brazil (GRU)
+Arrival to Guarulhos International Airport (GRU), São Paulo, Brazil

 Your arrival airport is at Guarulhos International Airport (GRU) in São Paulo, Brazil.
 For the main tour, plan to arrive at a time convenient for you the first day of the tour.
 Please take the free shuttle to our convenient and comfortable airport hotel.
 Remember, you have at least 1.5 hours to get luggage and clear immigration and customs; there are comfortable public areas in the hotel where you can relax if you don’t want to pay an early room fee.